rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 [![](/images/azurefw2.png "azurefw2.png")]({{site.url}}/images/azurefw2.png)

-Some of these are needed for the installation of the OpenShift cluster like quay.io / openshift.com, and also the *azure.com or*microsoftonline.com for performing the API call towards the Azure API (for example by the Machine Config Operator to generate more machines though MachineSets):
+Some of these are needed for the installation of the OpenShift cluster like quay.io / openshift.com, and also the *azure.com or *microsoftonline.com for performing the API calls towards the Azure API (for example by the Machine Config Operator to generate more machines through MachineSets):

 [![](/images/azurefw9.png "azurefw9.png")]({{site.url}}/images/azurefw9.png)

-But also we allowed others useful sites like the dockerhub, or the Google Services that could be useful for our pods within the Cluster to be reachable.
+But we also allowed other useful sites like Docker Hub, or the Google Services that could be useful for our pods within the cluster to reach.

-But all other traffic is denied, because our pod don't need to go to our favorite sports website or ... a hacker website, or to grab some dangerous rootkit or malware, right?
+But all other traffic is denied, because our pods don't need to go to our favorite sports website or a hacker website, or to grab some dangerous rootkit or malware, right?

 ### 2.5 Automating deployment of the OpenShift cluster using Azure Firewall as Outbound traffic